Hodapp87/kaggle-house-prices/README.md

 So far this contains:

 - A `shell.nix` to set up a Python environment
-- A Jupyter notebook for some exploration
+- A Jupyter notebook for loading the data and doing some exploratory analysis